Hawai'i Volcanoes National Park

 1916 Park Size 354,460 acres Annual Visitors 1.6 million Park Fee $30 Superintendent Rhonda Loh Park Partner Hawai'i Pacific Parks Association Location Hawaii County, HI |

 Hawai'i Volcanoes National Park features one-of-a-kind experiences to see the spectacular volatility of the earth in real-time as magma spews from volcanic rifts.
 An eruption of Kīlauea in 2018 caused multiple earthquakes, a massive collapse of the caldera, and destroyed roads, restrooms, and the popular Jagger Museum.
 This greatly reduced opportunities for visitors to connect with rangers in the park and learn from educational exhibits.
-The only visitor center currently in use is tiny and about to be replaced, but the work will take several more years.
+In early 2025, the park started a major renovation project on the visitor center that requires its closure, and the work will take several years to complete.